ksalisbury-gh/VFProxy/README.md

 No online, pre-configured version of it exists yet, so here's how to set it up yourself:

+First, install [WampServer](http://www.wampserver.com/en/) then clone/download this project.
+When you're done, unzip the folder, copy the path where you unzipped the folder, and follow these steps:
 * Navigate to `localhost`
 * Click on "Add a Virtual Host"
 * Name the virtual space whatever you want, preferrably "vfproxy".